 Geeta Shresta is in her late 20's.
 She is one of our original girls - the first batch of girls to have entered into our girls' home.
 She was just 13 years of age at the time.
 Now Geeta has a masters degree in business and works for a Nepal based Christian not-for-profit organisation.
 She is a great young woman with a lot of responsibility and a fantastic heart.

-Nepal is a land locked nation which acts as a buffer between the northern and southern giants of China and India.
+Nepal is a land locked nation which acts as a buffer between the northern and southern giants of China and India respectively.
 Following years of a bloody Maoist insurgency there is now relative peace.
-However, while the politicians continue to argue and fight, through their disunity they squander the economic hopes of Nepal's 28 million citizens.
+However, while the politicians continue to argue and fight, through their disunity they squander the economic hopes of Nepal's 30 million citizens.

 Nepal is ranked second to Afghanistan as Asia's most impoverished nation with more than 40% of the population living off less than $2 a day.
 Nearly one third of homes do not have toilets.

-We have three homes all located in Kathmandu city.
+We have three homes all of which are located in Kathmandu city.
 Two homes are for Nepali boys and girls who come from right around the nation.
-These homes make up our NGO known as Asha Kendra.
+These homes make up our Nepali registered NGO known as Asha Kendra.
 While our third home is specifically for Sherpa tribal boys from the mountains.

 At our Asha Kendra boys' home we work hard to develop our young people to become Christian professionals who will contribute towards the good of the nation.
 Our selection process is rigorous.
 The boys must sit an exam to enter the home.
 This is because we stress education.
 In fact we anticipate that all of the boys will graduate from university.
 Whilst this makes the development of our boys an expensive task, we expect them to return one third of the funds that we have given towards their university education.

 Our boys and girls study unbelievably hard by western standards.
 For example, for a month prior to exams all the children will daily start their study from about 5 am and finish at 10 am at which time they go to school.
 On returning home they commence study again, finally going to bed about 11 pm.
 Apart from a regular evening meeting and meals there are few breaks in the day for them.
-Our house parents love the boys and girls deeply and apart from emphasizing the childrens' education, they also work hard to also develop their characters too.
+Our house parents love the boys and girls.
+Apart from emphasizing the childrens' education, they also endeavour to develop their characters too.

 Sushil Nepali is an Asha Kendra Boys' Home graduate.
 He writes "...I belong to the Badi tribal community of Nepal.
 This is a backward, poor, marginalized and stigmatized community.
 Our Hindu caste is known as Dalit (Untouchable).
 There are almost no educated people in our community.
 I was born into a Hindu family.